 The Accelerated Master's Program allows students to receive a BS and MS degree in 5 years.
-During the first three years, the student will be taking undergraduate courses.
-During the fourth year, or the transitional year, the student will take a few graduate level courses that will apply to both the BS degree and MS degree.
+During the first three years, the student will enroll in undergraduate courses.
+During the fourth year, or the transitional year, the student is eligible to take graduate level courses that will apply to both the BS degree and MS degree.
 During the fifth year, the student will formally be admitted to the Graduate College and will be considered a graduate student and will complete the remaining units and thesis.
 The Accelerated Master's Program is only available for current University of Arizona students who are working towards a BS in Ecology and Evolutionary Biology.
 No other major, including Biology, or BA tracks qualify for the program.

 Founded in 1975, EEB was the first department of its kind in the world and is increasingly being used as a model for the organization of biology in the world’s leading universities.
 Our goal is to lead undergraduates, graduate students, our faculty, and the biological community worldwide on a mission of discovery of the nature and principles underlying ecological and evolutionary systems.
 Our unifying theme is biodiversity and biodiversification (the processes which create and maintain biodiversity).